 Without a working fuel pump, your car won’t run.
-When pumps give trouble they either stop pumping altogether or continue to pump, but without producing the correct volume.
+When pumps give trouble, they either stop pumping altogether or continue to pump, but without producing the correct volume.

 Worth checking your gas tank fuel level.
-Many cars are programmed to prevent the pump from operating if the gas tank is critically low on fuel, this protects the pump from dry-running damage.
+Many cars are programmed to prevent the pump from operating if the gas tank is critically low on fuel; this protects the pump from dry-running damage.

-A pump that sort of works will require a pressure test to confirm a problem, but a pump that doesn’t work at all is the more common fault and usually pretty easy to confirm.
+A pump that sort of works will require a pressure test to confirm a problem, but a pump that doesn’t work at all is the more common fault and is usually pretty easy to confirm.

 Listen for pump noise

 With the ignition key in the “On” position, the pump will make a “hum” or “buzz” noise.
 It will be most noticeable at the rear of the car where the gas tank lives.

 If you do hear a humming noise, your fuel pump is turning on, so it is likely working OK.